Bonc yr Hafod: History

-In 1991, the Wrexham Maelor Groundwork Trust (now Groundwork North Wales) was established, and in co-operation with Wrexham Maelor Council, they were responsible for landscaping the spoil heap into the Bonc yr Hafod / Hafod Community Woodland following a public consulation into the future of the spoil tip.
+In 1991, the Wrexham Maelor Groundwork Trust (now Groundwork North Wales) was established, and in co-operation with Wrexham Maelor Council, they were responsible for landscaping the spoil heap into the Bonc yr Hafod / Hafod Community Woodland following a public consultation into the future of the spoil tip.
 Over the new few years in the mid-1990s the spoil heap was landscaped and the soil conditions improved to allow for the planting of trees and grow grasslands.
 To improve the soil, wood residue and dried sewage sludge was added.
 A stone-armoured drainage network was also built to prevent water scouring the spoil tip in the event of a flash flood.
 Up to 80,000 trees were planted, covering three quarters of the site, with the remaining sections of the park near its pathway network becoming grassland.

 In 1997, the ownership of the park was passed to Wrexham County Borough Council, and managed as a country park.

 In 2021, the First Minister of Wales Mark Drakeford announced that two woodlands would be created in Wales to commemorate those lost during the COVID-19 pandemic in Wales.
 One of the two woodlands, covering a proposed 14 ha, is set to be planted adjacent to the country park on its eastern side, between it and the A483 dual carriageway, and within the National Trust Cymru's Erddig estate.